-5. Non-Hiring of Employees.
+5. Non-Hiring of Officials and Employees

-No employee of the State of Maryland or any unit thereof, whose duties as such employee include matters relating to or affecting the subject matter of this contract shall, while so employed, become or be an employee of the party or parties hereby contracting with the State of Maryland or any unit thereof.
+No official or employee of the State of Maryland as defined under General Provisions Article, §5-101, Annotated Code or Maryland, whose duties as such official or employee include matters relating to or affecting the subject matter of this contract shall, during the pendency and term of this contract and while serving as an official or employee of the State, become or be an employee of the contractor or any entity that is a subcontractor on this contract.

-6. Nondiscrimination in Employment.
+6. Nondiscrimination in Employment

-The Contractor agrees not to discriminate in any manner against an employee or applicant for employment because of race, color, religion, creed, age, sex, marital status, national origin, ancestry, or physical or mental handicap unrelated in nature and extent so as reasonably to preclude the performance of such employment and to post and to cause subcontractors to post in conspicuous places available to employees and applicants for employment, notices setting forth the substance of this clause.
+The Contractor agrees: (a) not to discriminate in any manner against an employee or applicant for employment because of race, color, religion, creed, age, sex, sexual orientation, gender identification, marital status, national origin, ancestry, genetic information or any other unlawful use of characteristics, physical or mental disability of a qualified individual with a disability, protected veteran status, or other characteristic protected by law; (b) to include a provision similar to that contained in subsection (1), above, in any underlying subcontract except a subcontract for standard commercial supplies or raw materials; and (c) to post and to cause subcontractors to post in conspicuous places available to employees and applicants for employment, notices setting forth the substance of this clause.